 A Better Way to Whiten Your Teeth

 If you want a bright, healthy smile, you don’t have to put your teeth at risk to do it!
 A professional tooth whitening uses a safe, effective peroxide-based treatment that doesn’t weaken your teeth.
 Plus, it’s proven to remove stains and leave you with a brighter, whiter smile.
-Then, at home, we recommend you brush with an ADA-approved whitening toothpaste to maintain your healthy smile.
+Then, at home, we recommend you brush with ADA-approved whitening toothpaste to maintain your healthy smile.

 Schedule an Appointment with Your Fuquay Varina Dentist

 If you want to learn how you can restore your pearly whites, reach out to us at Hamby Family Dental Center!
-From product recommendations to teeth whitening to other types of dental services, we can help you achieve the look you want.
-Contact us today by calling 919-552-2431 or filling out our convenient online appointment request form.
+From product recommendations to teeth whitening to other types of cosmetic dentistry services, we can help you achieve the look you want.
+Contact us today by calling (919) 552-2431 or filling out our convenient online appointment request form.